 Now that the rules have changed, we must also review what other solutions are available on the market and what competitors have done--or not done--to up their game when it comes to barrier technology.

-Because our products go in a wide variety of plant environments, US Netting puts its gates and nets through the paces of taking hits from all angles.
+Because our products go in a wide variety of plant environments, US Netting puts its loading dock safety nets and gates through the paces of taking hits from all angles.
 We rammed, pulled, pushed, and smashed our products.
 These tests were conducted to ensure that our products will hold up to a plethora of conditions--not just the perfect circumstances our competitors test in--and that they meet our strict standards for strength and durability.
 We iterated on the components of each of our barriers to ensure that they outperform the competition when put to the test.

 We believe that the USA-made construction paired with our constant drive to improve and exceed standards allows us to keep advancing our products.
 Our ability to custom fabricate allows us to solve almost any issue in regard to barrier protection.